Efremz2502/alx-zero_day/README.md

 My first readme
-watch for me cos you wont see me coming
+watch out for me cos you wont see me coming